- The Invercargill Airport terminal is now officially named the Sir Tim Shadbolt Terminal.

-Invercargill Airport has officially renamed its terminal to honour former mayor Sir Tim Shadbolt, acknowledging his significant impact on the city's development.
+Invercargill Airport on Wednesday 7th October, officially renamed its terminal to honour former mayor Sir Tim Shadbolt, acknowledging his significant impact on the city's development.
 The Sir Tim Shadbolt Terminal was revealed at a private ceremony attended by family, friends, and local dignitaries.
 The renaming commemorates Sir Tim’s role in advocating for the city’s infrastructure growth and his lasting legacy as one of the region’s most influential figures.
 Related: Air New Zealand To Cut Invercargill To Wellington Direct Flights

 Invercargill Mayor Nobby Clark stated that the name change is a fitting tribute to Sir Tim’s unwavering support for the airport’s development.
 During his time as mayor, Sir Tim was instrumental in extending Invercargill Airport’s runway, ensuring it could accommodate larger and international aircraft.
 “Having Sir Tim’s name greet people – whether this is their home, or they’re simply visiting – is a fitting way to honour his legacy to our community,” Clark said.